Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 There will be a celebration of Tom's life on Saturday, February 1, 2020, beginning at 10:00 a.m. at The Capitol Theater, 206 5th Ave.
 SE, Olympia, WA 98501.

 Memorial donations may be made to the Olympia Public Power Campaign, 1325 10th Avenue SE , Olympia, WA 98501.

-To send flowers to the family of Thomas Nogler, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Thomas Nogler, please visit Tribute Store